-In addition to the Cover functions for songs and Styles (see pages 38 and 63) that allow you to change song or Style playback by selecting presets, the E-60/E-50 also boasts a mode where you can customize playback of the currently selected song or Style.
-Changes you perform here must be saved if you want them to be permanent.
+In addition to the Cover functions for songs and Styles (see pages 45 and 81) that allow you to change song or Style playback by selecting presets, the G-70 also boasts a mode where you can customize playback of the currently selected song or Style.
+Changes you perform here must be saved if you want them to be permanent

-The MAKEUP TOOLS settings are ignored by the E-60/ E-50's 16-track Sequencer or Style Composer, unless you "burn" those settings into your song or Style (see "Before saving your settings" on page 107).
+The MAKEUP TOOLS settings of Standard MIDI Files (songs) are ignored by the G-70's 16-track Sequencer, unless you "burn" those settings into your song or Style (see "Before saving your settings" on page 135).